 Stephen K. Peeples: I recall you telling me once that one of the skulls, or both of them, went missing for years, and you had to go through some machinations to get them back.

 Elder: Yeah, exactly.
 The first owner – who will remain Nameless – disassembled the skulls from the canvases.
 That really aggravated me.
 He’d built a million-dollar home in Brazil and was shipping all that stuff to Brazil.
 Then (Brazilian customs officials) wanted money because they realized it was art.
 So the painted canvases sat on a dock in Brazil, but without the painted skulls.
-Nameless still had the skulls.
+Nameless still had the skulls [in the States].

 But then coincidentally he owed a lot of money to Mike Salisbury, my friend in Venice.
 Nameless had wrapped up the skulls in bubble pack, which is a big no-no because they’re covered with glass reflector beads.
-Then the guy borrowed Mike’s truck, and he had the skulls loaded in the back when Mike decided to take his truck back and kept the skulls as collateral for the money he was owed.
+Then the guy borrowed Mike’s truck, and he had the skulls loaded in the back when Mike decided to take his truck back.
+So Mike kept the skulls as collateral for the money he was owed.